SU-SWS/stanford_capx/docs/README.md

 ##Install the Stanford CAPx module on your Drupal 7 site

-The Stanford CAPx module can be downloaded from GitHub: https://github.com/SU-SWS/stanford_capx
+The [Stanford CAPx module can be downloaded from GitHub >>] (https://github.com/SU-SWS/stanford_capx)

 If you do not have an existing content type, it is recommend that you use the Stanford Person content type.
-You can download the Stanford Person module from GitHub: https://github.com/SU-SWS/stanford_person
+You can [download the Stanford Person module from GitHub >>] (https://github.com/SU-SWS/stanford_person)

 **This documentation will use the Stanford Person content type as an example.**